Generic name: nitroglycerin 400ug

 Dosage form: oral spray

-At the onset of an attack, one or two metered sprays should be administered onto or under the tongue.
+Instruct the patient to administer one or two metered sprays (400 mcg of nitroglycerin per spray) at the onset of an attack onto or under the tongue.
+A spray may be repeated approximately every five minutes as needed.
 No more than three metered sprays are recommended within a 15-minute period.
-If the chest pain persists, prompt medical attention is recommended.
-Nitrolingual® Pumpspray may be used prophylactically five to ten minutes prior to engaging in activities which might precipitate an acute attack.
+If the chest pain persists after a total of three sprays, advise prompt medical attention.
+Nitrolingual Pumpspray may be used prophylactically 5 to 10 minutes prior to engaging in activities that might precipitate an acute attack.

-Each metered spray of Nitrolingual® Pumpspray delivers 48 mg of solution containing 400 mcg of nitroglycerin after an initial priming of 5 sprays.
+The pump must be primed prior to the first use.
+Each metered spray of Nitrolingual Pumpspray delivers 48 mg of solution containing 400 mcg of nitroglycerin after an initial priming of five sprays.
 It will remain adequately primed for 6 weeks.
-If the product is not used within 6 weeks it can be adequately reprimed with 1 spray.
-Longer storage periods without use may require up to 5 repriming sprays.
+If the product is not used within 6 weeks it can be adequately re-primed with one spray.
+If the product is not used within 3 months it can be adequately re-primed with up to five sprays.
 There are 60 or 200 metered sprays per bottle.
-The total number of available doses is dependent, however, on the number of sprays per use (1 or 2 sprays), and the frequency of repriming.
+The total number of available doses is dependent, however, on the number of sprays per use (1 or 2 sprays), and the frequency of priming.

-During application the patient should rest, ideally in the sitting position.
-The container should be held vertically with the valve head uppermost and the spray orifice as close to the mouth as possible.
-The dose should preferably be sprayed onto the tongue by pressing the button firmly and the mouth should be closed immediately after each dose.
+Instruct patients that during administration, the patient should rest, ideally in the sitting position.
+Hold the container vertically with the valve head uppermost and the spray orifice as close to the mouth as possible.
+Spray the dose preferably onto or under the tongue by pressing the grooved-button firmly and the mouth closed immediately after each dose.
 THE SPRAY SHOULD NOT BE INHALED.
 The medication should not be expectorated or the mouth rinsed for 5 to 10 minutes following administration.
-Patients should be instructed to familiarize themselves with the position of the spray orifice, which can be identified by the finger rest on top of the valve, in order to facilitate orientation for administration at night.
+Instruct patients to familiarize themselves with the position of the spray orifice, which can be identified by the finger rest on top of the valve, in order to facilitate orientation for administration at night [see Patient Information (17)].

 More about Nitrolingual Pumpspray (nitroglycerin)